Back to jobs

 WORKING CONDITIONS

-• May sit or stand for several hours at a time and climb up and down stairs multiple times each day
+• May sit or stand for several hours at a time; climb up and down stairs multiple times each day; and lift to 50 lbs.

 REQUIRED EDUCATION AND EXPERIENCE

-• High proficiency with Microsoft Office (Excel, Outlook)
+• Intermediate computer skills and proficiency with Microsoft Office (Word, Excel, Outlook)

-• Minimum 5 years’ experience in a Construction Management role
+• Minimum 6 years’ experience in construction or field management type role

 PREFERRED EDUCATION AND EXPERIENCE